In the heart of Mikumi National Park is Stanley's Kopje...

 Usual board basis: Full Board

-Food quality: In the morning you have a choice of full English or Continental breakfast, there is also a selection of muesli, fruit and yoghurt.
+Food quality: When we visited in June 2016 we did not get a chance to try the food, but we understand from speaking to the management that in the morning you have a choice of full English or Continental breakfast, there is also a selection of muesli, fruit and yoghurt.

 Lunch tends to be a light meal – often pizzas and salads.